banjito/Ereader/Privacy_Policy.md

 ## Open Source

-DarkReader is open source.
+TrueReader is open source.
 You can review the source code to verify our privacy claims:
 [https://github.com/banjito/Ereader](https://github.com/banjito/Ereader)

 ## Your Rights